phalcon-orphanage/docs/ja/reference/tutorial-invo.rst

         protected function initialize()
         {
-            //Prepend the application name to the title
+            // Prepend the application name to the title
             $this->tag->prependTitle('INVO | ');
         }

-        //...
+        // ...
     }

 Finally, the title is printed in the main view (app/views/index.phtml):